-Englewood was once home to an unusual tourist attraction that merged Old West with Victoriana, its history compiled here for the first time.
+Englewood was once home to an unusual tourist attraction that merged Old West with Victoriana.
 Presented to the Englewood Historic Preservation Society.

-Englewood isn’t known for much.
-Though among Denver’s oldest suburbs, it’s hard to tell apart; a sea of bungalows and strip malls vivisected by highways.
-Yet not long ago, it was a quiet but ambitious farm town – and before that a lawless and rowdy frontier outpost.
+Englewood today is hard to tell apart from the surrounding Denver metro area, but not long ago, it was a quiet but ambitious farm town – and before that a lawless and rowdy frontier outpost.

 Among its more enduring symbols is the Cherrelyn Horse Car, a picturesque little trolley that once carried its passengers to the top of a hill, only to take the horse onboard for the ride back to the bottom.